chuanqisun/micro-controller-programming/week11/note.md

 - In Media Lab tea party with about 40 people, the device can experience 3 seconds+ delays
 - The WXYZ quaternion takes 12+ seconds to stablize
+- Panic: we need to ditch al the wifi and UDP code.
+It's gonna be a rewrite!

 ## Migration